 I am sure you want nothing but the best for your puppy.
 When puppies feed on chicken, it could result in higher energy levels, which is a good thing.
-However, when they feed on chicken too much, it could be unhealthy.
-This is why chicken contains high volumes of omega 6 fatty acids.
+However, when they provide too much chicken, it could be unhealthy.
+This is why chicken contains high volumes of omega-6 fatty acids.

-While the Omega 6 fatty acids are good for the puppy’s skin and fur, your pup’s body might be unable to process the fats.
-This will eventually lead to obesity issues, which is completely unhealthy.
+While the Omega 6 fatty acids are suitable for the puppy’s skin and fur, your pup’s body might be unable to process the fats.
+This will eventually lead to obesity issues, which are entirely unhealthy.

-Chicken is a good source of proteins, which is needed for both muscle growth as well as forming stronger bones.
+Chicken is a good source of proteins needed for muscle growth and forming stronger bones.
 However, what happens when you feed your puppy nothing else but chicken?
-While it is totally safe for a puppy to consume chicken, it means that your puppy is feeding on an unbalanced diet.
+While it is safe for a puppy to consume chicken, it means that your puppy is feeding on an unbalanced diet.
 This could have adverse results.

 Also, be careful when you are mixing dog food with chicken.
-This is because most dog foods contain chicken, which means that you could be offering more chicken than you should.
+This is because most dog foods contain chicken, meaning you could offer more chicken than you should.
 Therefore, talk to your vet and identify the correct way to feed chicken to your puppy.

-Another advantage of feeding chicken to puppies is that the different parts that contain different types of nutrients.
-Therefore, feeding these different parts to puppies means that you are supplementing his diet.
+Another advantage of feeding chicken to puppies is that the different parts contain different types of nutrients.
+Therefore, providing these other parts to puppies means that you are supplementing their diet.

 Disadvantages of puppies eating chicken

-Chicken, in normal circumstances, is easy to prepare and nutritious as well.
-However, as I have mentioned a couple of times, too much chicken will not be good for your pup.
-If you are still convinced to change his diet to chicken, you have to understand the dangers that may come with it.
+Chicken, in normal circumstances, is easy to prepare and nutritious.
+However, as I have mentioned a couple of times, too much chicken will not be suitable for your pup.
+If you are still convinced to change your diet to chicken, you have to understand the dangers that may come with it.

-In some cases, puppies are reported to have an allergic reaction towards chicken.
-In fact, chicken is among the top foods that may cause an allergic reaction in dogs.
+In some cases, puppies are reported to have an allergic reaction toward chicken.
+Chicken is among the top foods that may cause an allergic reaction in dogs.
 Therefore, you must be keen and watch your puppy closely.

 Your vet will be able to help with that as well.
-Talk to your vet about your plans to change your puppy’s diet so that he can get tested.
-It is important to understand what your puppy might be allergic to prior to buying dog food.
+Talk to your vet about your plans to change your puppy’s diet so he can get tested.
+Before buying dog food, it is essential to understand what your puppy might be allergic to.
 As I mentioned earlier, most dog foods contain chicken as an ingredient.

 We cannot forget to talk about chicken bones.
-You must remove the bones in the cooked chicken before you feed your puppy.
-Due to their small size and ability to break easily, chicken bones can lead to more serious illnesses.
+You must remove the cooked chicken’s bones before feeding your puppy.
+Due to their small size and ability to break easily, chicken bones can lead to more severe illnesses.
 They could get trapped or pierce the puppy’s throat or stomach.
 Therefore, take precautions not to lead to cause him more problems.

 Precautions to take when feeding chicken to your puppy

 Even if your vet approves your request to feed chicken to your puppy, you must take precautions.
-Above, we have outlined the dangers and also the benefits of feeding chicken to your puppy.
+Above, we have outlined the dangers and benefits of feeding your puppy chicken.
 So, if you still want to go ahead and substitute dog food with chicken, the following precautions will be of importance:

 - Watch out for chicken allergies.
 I always insist on visiting the vet before you go ahead to change your puppy’s diet.
 As discussed above, the vet will perform several tasks to determine whether your pup is allergic to chicken.
 If you notice any change in behavior or digestion after feeding your puppy, it could also be the best time to see your vet.

 - Do not feed him the neck and skin parts of the chicken.
-Do not get me wrong, chicken is quite nutritious to puppies.
-However, some parts could be harmful.
-For instance, chicken necks are known to cause illnesses while the skin may contain more fatty acids than your pup can process.
+Do not get me wrong; chicken is quite nutritious for puppies.
+However, some features could be harmful.
+For instance, chicken necks cause illnesses, while the skin may contain more fatty acids than your pup can process.

 - Watch out for chicken bones.
-Earlier on, we looked at how chicken bones can lead to critical issues should your pup swallow.
+Earlier, we looked at how chicken bones can lead to critical issues should your pup swallow.
 Therefore, you must ensure that there are no bones in the chicken you feed him.

 - I suggest that you cook chicken for your puppy.
 However, some dog owners are switching to a raw diet for their pups.
 While this is a good thing, it could bring about adverse consequences.
 Let us talk about raw chicken and its effects on your puppy.